a bunch of metal rings are stacked on top of each other

 Three Blue Hexagons Are Lined Up On A White Background

-Overview of Socket Set Screws
+Common Types of Set Screws

-What is a Socket Set Screw?
+What Is a Socket Set Screw?

 Other Names

-• Grub screws (especially in Europe)
+1. Grub screws (especially in Europe)

-• Headless screws
+2. Headless screws

 Description